sadikovi/XMLParser/README.md

 XMLParser
 =========

-Very simple XML parser for working with REST API.
+Very simple XML parser for working with REST API for Objective-C.

-Creates NSDictionary from received XML object.
+Creates NSDictionary from received XML object [with root key XML_TAG_MAIN].
 You can see the example of implementation in "Parser" folder.
-Creates NSDictionary with root key XML_TAG_MAIN.

 Example like this: